 Every gardener grows tomatoes.
 Even folks who don’t have the time or space for a garden, are growing tomatoes in pots on their patio or deck.
 So we’ll be looking at how to grow the best tomatoes from seeds and seedlings, as well as growing tomatoes in containers.

-We love ’em in pasta sauce, in salads, and salsas, on pizzas and tomato sandwiches, and fresh in the garden, with our without salt.
-Eat ’em like an apple, or pop juicy and sweet candy, grape and cherry tomatoes.
-Bottom line:
+We love tomatoes in pasta sauce, in salads, and salsas, on pizzas and tomato sandwiches, and fresh in the garden, with or without salt.
+Eat ’em like an apple, or pop those juicy sweet candy, grape and cherry tomatoes practically by the handful.
+Bottom line…

 There’s nothing like fresh homegrown tomatoes.